itsmaica/Kelp/README.md

     * `npm isntall`

-3. Create a .env file based on the .env.example included.
+3. Create a .env file based on the .env.example included

 4. Set up your database with information from your .env and then run the following to create your database, migrate, and seed: